awsdocs/amazon-s3-developer-guide/doc_source/replication-what-is-isnot-replicated.md

   For more information about lifecycle configuration, see [Object lifecycle management](object-lifecycle-mgmt.md)\.
 **Note**
 If using the latest version of the replication configuration \(the XML specifies `Filter` as the child of `Rule`\), delete markers created either by a user action or by Amazon S3 as part of the lifecycle action are not replicated\.
 However, if you are using an earlier version of the replication configuration \(the XML specifies `Prefix` as the child of `Rule`\), delete markers resulting from user actions are replicated\.
-For more information, see [Backward Compatibility](replication-add-config.md#replication-backward-compat-considerations)\.
+For more information, see [Backward compatibility](replication-add-config.md#replication-backward-compat-considerations)\.
 + Objects in the source bucket that are replicas that were created by another replication rule\.

   You can replicate objects from a source bucket to *only one* destination bucket\.
 After Amazon S3 replicates an object, the object can't be replicated again\.
 For example, if you change the destination bucket in an existing replication configuration, Amazon S3 won't replicate the object again\.

   Another example: Suppose that you configure replication where bucket A is the source and bucket B is the destination\.
 Now suppose that you add another replication configuration where bucket B is the source and bucket C is the destination\.
 In this case, objects in bucket B that are replicas of objects in bucket A are not replicated to bucket C\.

-## Replicating Existing Objects<a name="existing-object-replication"></a>
+## Replicating existing objects<a name="existing-object-replication"></a>

  To enable existing object replication for your account, you must contact [AWS Support](https://console.aws.amazon.com/support/home#/case/create?issueType=customer-service&serviceCode=general-info&getting-started&categoryCode=using-aws&services)\.
 To prevent your request from being delayed, title your AWS Support case "Replication for Existing Objects" and be sure to include the following information:
 + Source bucket